 No. You must register in order to allow games and competitions to count for your team and the opposing team.

 How many players do I need to compete?

 In order to begin a game you need at least 5 players.
-You may have as many players as you want on your roster, but your game roster may only include 15 players.

 How do I contact other teams or schedule a game in the area?

 You will have an option to join a conference in your area to assist in scheduling games.
 If you would like to be an independent team you can use the NWBA Tournament Directory to find tournaments for your team or the contact list for teams in your area to schedule games.
 There may be a minimal fee to be a member of a conference.
 You may be required to play all teams in your respective conference or in mandatory conference tournaments.
 Checking with the NWBA website, www.nwba.org, will show up to date information on NWBA sanctioned tournaments.
 For any further information on contacting other teams or different conference tournaments in the NWBA, contact Brandon McBeain.